 Course Withdrawals - Upperclass Students

-Except as otherwise provided for professor permission courses, clinics, practicum courses, externships,** or courses where a student's work, other than class participation, has been submitted for grading by the professor, an upperclass student may withdraw from a course up to and including the last day of classes for that course after consultation with and approval by an advisor (see below for how to seek such approval).
+Except as otherwise provided for professor permission courses, clinics, practicum courses, or externships,** an upperclass student may withdraw from a course up to and including the last day of classes after consultation with and approval by an advisor (see below for how to seek such approval).
+Withdrawals for courses shorter than one semester, including "mini" and "bookend" courses, may be granted up to and including the last day of classes for that course.
+Withdrawals for yearlong courses may be granted up to and including the last day of classes for the second semester.

-*This form applies only to upperlevel course withdraw requests.
-J.D. students who are considering withdrawing from a first-year course (including those taken during the upperclass years by part-time students) must contact the Dean of Students at 202-662-4066.
+*This form applies only to upperlevel course withdrawal requests.
+J.D. students who are considering withdrawing from a first-year course (including those taken during the upperclass years by part-time students) must contact the Dean of Students for approval, at 202-662-4066.

-**There are additional restrictions and/or signatures required where a student requests to withdraw from a professor permission course, practicum course, or externship.
-These are detailed in the form and in the Student Handbook of Academic Policies (http://www.law.georgetown.edu/go/handbook).
-J.D. students who are considering withdrawing from a clinic should see page 34 of the Student Handbook (http://www.law.georgetown.edu/go/handbook) and contact the Assistant Dean for Experiential Education for more information.
+**There are additional restrictions and/or signatures required where a student requests to withdraw from (1) professor permission courses, (2) courses in which the professor requires professor permission to withdraw, as noted in the course description found in the Curriculum Guide and/or the course syllabus, (3) practicum courses, (4) clinics, and (5) externships.
+These are outlined in their course description and/or in their course syllabi.
+J.D. students who are considering withdrawing from a clinic should see http://www.law.georgetown.edu/academics/academic-programs/clinical-programs/clinic-applications/upload/Clinic-Handbook-2015-16-for-website.pdf and contact the Assistant Dean for Experiential Education for more information.

 Setting up an appointment with an advisor: